 Living with HPV

-Viruses are difficult to treat.
-The body gets rid of viruses by developing immunity to them, which may take months or even years.
-A person could potentially have HPV for many years before it is diagnosed or causes any health issues.
+Nevertheless, viruses are difficult for a doctor to treat actively, and developing immunity might take months or even years.
+A person could potentially have HPV for many years before receiving a diagnosis or experiencing complications.

-Although HPV is common and most sexually active adults will have HPV at some point in their lifetime, the health problems that are caused by HPV and HPV-related cancers are overall less common.
+Although HPV is common, and most sexually active adults will have HPV at some point in their lifetime, HPV-related cancers and health problems are less common overall.

 How are symptoms different in men and women?